Are you sitting at home, fantasizing about starting your own business? If so, you’ve found the right article.

 You’ve realized that small business owners often get favorable tax breaks.
 Now’s the time to take advantage of these incentives and get the ball rolling with your business.
 Perhaps you could even put a new smartphone or laptop down amongst your legitimate expenses.

 43. You feel like you’re stuck in a rut.

 It’s common to feel dissatisfied with your current employment as well as your home life.
-Perhaps you keep losing out on that promotion or you feel like you’ve nowhere to go.
+Perhaps you keep losing out on that promotion, or you feel like you’ve nowhere to go.
 This could be the time to get out there on your own.
+You can start a business with no money and give you a chance for a better life.
 At the very least, setting up your own business will provide you with a fantastic sense of achievement.